sk337/NebulaInject/README.md

 # Usage

 As of rn you can just use [Phantom's injector](https://github.com/SomePineaple/Phantom-Injector/).
 Although I am working on my own more "Modern" looking injector

+# Wayland/Hyprland users

+Don't be an idiot like me and spend an hour debuging ur mouse, install xwayland just make sure ur mouse is set as ur xwayland pointer.